EmilyGarredQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](RobotArm.jpg)

-This project is related to mine because it uses a servo motor to make the robotic move.
-In the video displayed on the website it is shown making a cup of tea however with more refined controls and movements it could be used for a variety of things?????????????/.
+This project is related to mine because it uses a servo motor to make the robotic arm move.
+In the video displayed on the website it is shown making a cup of tea however with more refined controls and movements it could be used for a variety of things.
+Such as a toy for children as a small crane or at an industrial level it could move things around in a work place.

 ### Related project 3 ###
 Arduino Marble Maze Labyrinth